essmehdi/atlas/README.md

-# Atlas Programming Language
+# Atlas

-A simple programming language created to explore the world of compilers.
+A programming language and virtual machine with support for distributed execution.

 Example:
 ```